 Understand the consequences of withdrawing from a subject, the importance of subject key dates and the support available to help you manage your studies.

-Before withdrawing from a subject, we recommend that you consider your options carefully, read through the advice below and seek support as required.
+Before withdrawing from a subject, consider your options carefully.
+Read through the advice below and seek support as required.

 Subject key dates and withdrawal penalties